-St. Francis Xavier University, Department of Sociology Deviance and Social Control, Sociology 250 Course Outline 2012-13

-Dr. Riley Olstead Office: Annex 110 C

-Office Phone: (902) 867-3854

-Office Hours: Mondays (10-11 and 1-2) and Thursdays (8:30-9:30 and 11-12) or by
+St. Francis Xavier University, Department of Sociology Deviance and Social Control, Sociology 250 Course Outline 2013-2014 Dr. Riley Olstead Office: Annex 110 C Office Phone: (902) 867-3854 Office Hours: Mondays (9:30-11 and 12:30-2) and Thursdays (8:30-9:30 and 11:30-12:30) or by appointment.

-appointment.

 Class Schedule Section 11: Monday 11:15-12:30 & Thursday 12:45-2:00 Section 12: Monday 8:15-9:30 & Thursday 9:30-11:00 Important note: Students are not to attend sections of this course in which they are not properly registered.
 Course Description The overall goal of this course is to provide students an environment to think critically about the normative ordering of social reality.
-In particular, we will examine a variety of theories and empirical research into the study of crime, deviance and social control.
-We will examine theories and research on deviance ranging from classical sociological approaches to interpretive perspectives.
+In particular, we will examine a variety of theories and empirical research into the study of deviance and social control.
+We will examine theories and research ranging from classical sociological approaches to interpretive perspectives.
 We will also interrogate normative conceptions of deviance to look at the ways in which it is both socially constructed and used as a mode of social control.
 In this, we will be turning our attention away from the usual approach to 'deviance and crime' to learn about some of the techniques and functions of power and control in shaping everyday life.
+Students should note that this course invites reflection and consideration of topics (images, audio, discussion and debate) that may be difficult and potentially upsetting to some.
 Email and Office Policy I will communicate through email for matters requiring brief responses, although I never provide grades by email.
 Students should make use of my office hours and ask questions in class.
 I do not check email on weekends or evenings.
 Late Work:

 The deadlines for course work are firm.
 You will lose 2 percent each day that work is handed in late.
 After five days (equivalent to 10% grade loss) your work will not be accepted for credit.
 However, real emergencies do arise, and in those instances there will be no penalty if you inform the dean immediately of your circumstances and provide him or her with a medical note accounting for the days missed.
 Students Services Please refer to the STFX Academic Calendar for a full description of student services and supports.
 Academic Integrity Policy It is the responsibility of all students to become familiar with the academic integrity policy set out on pages 13-14 of the STFX academic calendar.
 Failure to do so does not exempt students from these regulations.
 Laptops and Cellular Phones Laptops and other technologies may be employed for the purposes of note taking, or other activities directly related to class work.
-Please respect my classroom: do not text or check social networking accounts as this is disruptive to me, and other students.
+Please respect my classroom: do not text or check social networking accounts as this is disruptive to me, and disrespectful to other students.
 Required Texts: